Ninurta pursuing Anzu before worshipper

 Collection Penn Museum

-Museum Number B1051 – CBS 1051
+Museum number B1051 – CBS 1051

 Condition, shape chip below the bow

-Culture / Production Place Neo-Babylonian
+Culture Neo-Babylonian

 Provenance purchased by Dr John P. Peters and Dr Robert Francis Harper in Baghdad in January 1889

-First Occurrence 1889
+First occurence 1889

 Archaeological context N/A